nbagnard/mongosql/semantics.md

 NULL, and may be MISSING.
 If the argument is NULL or MISSING, the result is NULL.

-The TRIM(spec substring FROM string) scalar function removes leading and/or trailing spaces, or an optionally specified substring, from the argued string.
+The TRIM(spec charset FROM string) scalar function removes leading and/or trailing spaces, or an optionally specified charset, from the argued string.
 The first two arguments are optional; by default, they are BOTH and the space character, respectively.
 The latter two arguments must statically have type STRING or NULL, and may be missing.
 If either is NULL or MISSING, the result is NULL.

+A charset is a string of unordered characters that will all be trimmed from the beginning and/or end of `string` as defined by `spec`.

 As noted, the first two arguments for TRIM are optional and have the default values BOTH and the space character, respectively.
 Invocations